-Known as The Prez, one-of-a-kind saxophonist Lester Young practically invented modern jazz through charisma alone.
-Of course, his playing has been extremely influential as well, quickly establishing himself as one of the genre’s greatest talents before his untimely death in 1959.
+Known as The Prez, one-of-a-kind saxophonist Lester Young practically invented modern jazz with his relaxed style.
+His playing has been extremely influential, and he quickly established himself as one of the genre’s greatest talents before his untimely death in 1959.

 Discography